cisco-open/BLAZE/README.md

 `python build.py`

-Now, a link should appear (ex. `Dash is running on http://127.0.0.1:5000/`).
+Now, a link should appear (ex. `Dash is running on http://127.0.0.1:5010/`).
 Run this link in your browser to open the dashboard!

+You can use the dashboard to create your own NLP Pipeline !!

 &nbsp;&nbsp;